Zhang Zongchang: Early life and career

 Zhang returned to Manchuria in 1922, and joined the Fengtian clique of warlord Zhang Zuolin.
 He made a good impression, with one story being that he rose in popularity one year at Zhang Zuolin's birthday party: in contrast to other guests who showered the warlord with expensive gifts, Zhang Zongchang sent him two empty coolie baskets and failed to turn up himself.
 Zhang Zuolin was baffled until the purpose of the gift was ascertained: Zhang Zongchang's empty basket implied he was a man willing to shoulder whatever heavy responsibilities the warlord entrusted him with.
 He was subsequently rewarded with a command position in his army, though only after proving himself in battle did Zhang Zongchang visit his superior in person.

 Zhang Zongchang proved to be one of the more capable warlord generals, making effective use of armored trains.
-Aided by his knowledge of the Russian language, he recruited thousands of White Russian refugees from the Russian Civil War; he organised the men into specialised units, including a unit of Cossack bodyguards, and crews for his armored trains.
-He even outfitted some White Russians with pseudo-Tsarist uniforms and regalia.
+Aided by his knowledge of the Russian language, he recruited thousands of White Russian refugees from the Russian Civil War; he organized the men into specialized units, including a unit of Cossack bodyguards, and crews for his armored trains.
 He was also one of the first Chinese generals to incorporate women into the military on a large scale, including using a regiment of nurses consisting entirely of White Russian women.
 They trained their Chinese counterparts, resulting in greater efficiency in taking care of Zhang's wounded troops, a significant boost for morale and combat capability.
 He also organized his own small air force, including at least one Caudron C.59 bomber.